-- · Remove the four fan housing screws. - · Remove fan housing from the unit.
+- Remove the four fan housing screws and loosen the two screws on the cylinder cover. - · Remove fan housing from the unit.

 - To take out rope tension, pull out 10" of rope.
 While holding down pulley ratchet with thumb, push several inches of rope back into fan housing and catch in notch.
 Either hold pulley ratchet with thumb or hold starter rope handle.
 Retain rope in the notch and slowly allow pulley to turn counterclockwise until tension is gone. - · Remove the pulley screw in the center of the pulley. - Gently twist and lift pulley while rotating counterclockwise.